-The Tuition Trust offers and administers Ohio's CollegeAdvantage 529 Savings Plan.
-CollegeAdvantage is offered directly through the Tuition Trust (direct plan) and is also offered through financial professionals (advisor plan).
+The Tuition Trust offers and administers the CollegeAdvantage 529 Savings Program.
+CollegeAdvantage is offered directly through the Tuition Trust (Direct Plan) and is also offered through financial professionals (Advisor Plan).
 Both plans offer a wide variety of investment options in order to appeal to the diverse needs of families saving for college.
 There are options for risk-averse savers seeking to minimize risk and preserve principal, and options for experienced investors seeking to maximize returns by investing in domestic and international equities.

-The CollegeAdvantage direct plan offers investment options from leading fund managers such as The Vanguard Group, PIMCO, OppenheimerFunds, GE Asset Management and Fifth Third Bank, which offers FDIC-insured savings account and CD options.
-Mutual fund-based Investment options include age-based options that allocate your investment based on the age of your child and your risk profile, balanced multi-fund options, individual fixed-income (bond) and equity (stock) options.
+The CollegeAdvantage Direct plan offers investment options from leading fund managers such as The Vanguard Group, PIMCO, GE Asset Management and Fifth Third Bank, which offers FDIC-insured savings account and CD options.
+Mutual fund-based investment options include age-based options that allocate your investment based on the age of your child and your risk profile, risk-based options, balanced multi-fund options, individual fixed-income (bond) and equity (stock) options.
 Bank options include traditional savings accounts and CDs.

-The CollegeAdvantage advisor plan is managed by BlackRock, and is available only through financial advisors.
-BlackRock CollegeAdvantage offers investment choices from BlackRock, Rainier, Wells Fargo and ING Funds.
+The CollegeAdvantage Advisor Plan is managed by BlackRock, and is available only through financial advisors.
+CollegeAdvantage Advisor Plan, from BlackRock offers investment choices from BlackRock, iShares, Rainier, Wells Fargo and ING Funds.